Glean ideas in this five-part series.

 Similar to the question above, a study should be furthering your understanding of the Bible, not just filled with good thoughts and encouragement.

-Choose a Book of the Bible
+A Book of the Bible

 Working through a book of the Bible may seem daunting if you haven’t studied the Bible before, but you will be amazed at what the Holy Spirit will teach you with just a few verses each day.